 Founded in 2006, Parkway Cancer Centre (PCC) is one of the largest and leading private cancer centres in Singapore.
 The centre provides comprehensive cancer services from cancer screening, cancer diagnosis, cancer treatment to palliative care.
 The centre operates within two of the largest well-known private acute tertiary hospitals – Mount Elizabeth Hospital and Gleneagles Hospital, which both are accredited by Joint Commission International (JCI).

 Parkway Cancer Centre (PCC) provides personalised cancer care through specialised treatments delivered by a multi-disciplinary team.
-Seven medical oncologists, three radiation oncologists, one haematologist and one palliative medicine specialist, work closely with associated surgical oncologists, other medical and surgical specialists, radiologists, pathologists, oncology and palliative care nurses, allied health workers, counsellors, etc., to provide seamlessly co-ordinated cancer care under one roof.
+Eight medical oncologists, three radiation oncologists, two haematologists and one palliative medicine specialist, work closely with associated surgical oncologists, other medical and surgical specialists, radiologists, pathologists, oncology and palliative care nurses, allied health workers, counsellors, etc., to provide seamlessly co-ordinated cancer care under one roof.

 Services include cancer screening, cancer diagnosis, and cancer treatment including: